hackforla/VRMS/.github/ISSUE_TEMPLATE/add-edit-team-meeting-time.md

 - [ ] yes
 - [ ] no

-### List all of your meeting times (PST time ONLY) (day of week, start time am/pm, duration):
+### List all of your meeting times (PST time ONLY) (Name of project, name of team meeting, day of week, start time am/pm, duration):
-EXAMPLE: Monday, 7:30pm, 2 hours
+EXAMPLE:
+- Home Unite US, Management, Saturday 12:30pm, 1 hour
+- Home Unite US, Team meeting, Tuesday 6pm, 2 hours

 ### What is your project page URL?
 https://www.hackforla.org/projects/vrms